Putin: 'Patriotic' Russian hackers may have targeted US election

 When asked directly whether Russia interfered in the election, Putin said in March: "Read my lips: No." He also described the allegations as "fictional, illusory, provocations and lies."

+Derek Chollet, senior adviser of the German Marshall Fund of the US, told CNN's Brian Todd that's not true.

+"The US intelligence community in January concluded with high confidence that Vladimir Putin ordered an influence campaign to try to shape the US election.
+And part of that influence campaign were hackers.
+This is Putin trying to obfuscate and blur what is the reality."

-While he maintained Thursday that the Russian government wasn't behind the attacks, he said hackers anywhere could make their efforts appear that they came from the state.
+While he maintained Thursday that the Russian government wasn't behind the attacks, he said hackers anywhere could make their efforts appear like they came from the state.

 "The most important this is that we don't do that on government level," he said.
 "Secondly, I can imagine that some purposefully does that, building the chain of these attacks in a way to make it seem that Russia is the source of these attacks.
 Modern technology allows to do that quite easily."